mforeman19/LatLonMapper/README.md

 ### Author's Notes
 For this personal project, I wanted to play around with the capabilities of Scala.
 Using Scala as a front-end language for a website seemed to be fairly unconventional for the language, so it seemed exciting to try.
 If you are interested in Scala JS, I do recommend it if you are looking for a typesafe and easy-to-read language in comparison to standard Javascript.

+**NOTE: You will need an API key in order to properly run this program**